odedsan/genetic-algorithm-project/README.md

   4. run ng serve
   5. go to http://localhost:4200

-Example of how to run the the project and running exanple can be found at:
+Example of how to run the the project and running exanple of the website can be found at:

 https://www.youtube.com/watch?v=cWGbPt49edA